Helen Shin Yi

-Helen Yi, Co-Founder and Executive Director
+Helen Shin Yi, Co-Founder and President

 Helen is a seasoned IT professional with experience in the telecommunications industry.
 She has held positions in product management, marketing, and sales management at various telecommunications companies, including Sprint, France Telecom (formerly Global One), Cox Communications and Tata Communications.
 Her work has been recognized with numerous awards for achievement and outstanding performance.
 Helen received a B.S. degree in International Business from the University of Maryland-College Park, and a Masters in Information Systems in Telecommunications at Johns Hopkins University.
 Influenced by her grandmother’s story of helping hundreds of orphans during the Korean War and inspired by her own daughter’s giving spirit, Helen left her career in telecom to fulfill her passion to inspire children.
 She launched Touching Heart, an award winning non-profit dedicated to helping children experience the joy of giving to those in need.
 Helen’s personal passion centers on helping children who are less fortunate, believing that everyone has a giving heart and can make a difference.